 Getting Back to Balance

 Let’s face it — the holiday season makes it easy to give in to cravings, and it’s totally ok to have that slice of pumpkin pie or enjoy your favorite holiday treat.
 The trick here is to find hacks to keep things balanced.
-Maybe only have half a slice of pie or make healthy swaps like swapping out half of the sugar in your go-to holiday recipes.
+Maybe only have half a slice of pie or sweet treat, or make healthy swaps like swapping out half of the sugar in your go-to holiday recipes.

 But, even with swaps, don’t beat yourself up if you gave in to those holiday sweet temptations.
 From the very next day, just kick things off with a balanced and nourishing post-holiday breakfast and take extra good care of yourself by drinking enough water, moving your body, and eating real, whole foods.